Carlosjr5/Career-Advisor-Bot/README.md

 ```bash
 cd Career-Advisor-Bot
  ```
- Step 5: Start a new instance of the bash shell.
+ Step 5: Start a new instance of the bash shell in the root.
 This command is typically not necessary in a script unless for specific reasons, like running a script that needs bash-specific features.
 ```bash
 bash
  ```